Allan Sliman

 Allan Melrose Sliman (27 February 1906 – 14 April 1945), sometimes known as Jack Sliman, was a Scottish professional footballer who made over 370 Football League appearances for Chesterfield and Bristol City as a centre half.
 He also had a spell as player-manager of non-League club Chelmsford City.

 Career

 A centre half, Sliman began his career with Scottish League Second Division club Arthurlie, before Bristol City manager Alex Raisbeck paid a £280 fee to bring him to the Second Division club in September 1928.
 After making 136 league appearances for Bristol City, Sliman joined Second Division club Chesterfield for a £1,738 fee on 4 March 1932.
 He remained at Saltergate until October 1938 and was a part of the club's 1935–36 Third Division South title-winning team.
-Sliman finished his career with Southern League club Chelmsford City during the 1938–39 season.
+Sliman finished his career with Southern League club Chelmsford City during the 1938–39 season, becoming the first signing for the newly formed club.
 Aside from captaining the club, he held the role of player-manager between October 1938 and March 1939.